admiralAwkbar/demo-actions-1/Exercises/01-Create-Dockerfile.md

       ### Dockerfile to run some Some Build ###
       #########################################
       #########################################

+      # This is a copy of the GitHub Action runner
       FROM myoung34/github-runner:latest

       #########################################
       # Variables #
       #########################################
       ARG orgname="organization name"
       ARG reponame="repository name"